 In an externship placement, students can earn between three and six credits while working under the supervision of an attorney in either a public or governmental agency, a not-for-profit corporation, or a corporate law department.
 With the exception of environmental law and sports law externships, credit is not allowed for working in a private law firm or office.
 The number of hours one must work depends on the number of credit hours.
 For each of the first four credit hours you must work 45 hours at your placement during the semester.
 Additional credit hours require 50 hours of work.
 So for instance, if you are enrolled for three hours of credit, you must work a total of 135 hours during the semester; for six hours a total of 280.
 In addition, you must attend a classroom component that meets six to seven times during the semester and involves written assignments that allow you to reflect upon your work.
 Pursuant to the Student Handbook, during your matriculation at FCSL, you are limited to 9 credit hours stemming from in-house clinics or externships.
 Click here to see the externship credit hours breakdown.

-Questions concerning Externships may be directed to Lisa Vervynck in Career Services at email@example.com.
+Questions concerning Externships may be directed to Lisa Vervynck in the Center for Professional Development at firstname.lastname@example.org.

 Externship Placements Available Most Semesters